PE known issues

 or modules that use the standard Ruby Open SSL

-module.
-As a workaround, you can use a non-FIPS-enabled primary server with
+library, such as hiera-eyaml.
+As a workaround, you can use a non-FIPS-enabled

-FIPS-enabled agents, which limits the issue to situations where only the agent uses
+primary server with FIPS-enabled agents, which limits the issue to situations where

 Configuration and maintenance known issues